alexyuly/ViewScript-Runtime/README.md

 # ViewScript

-🏗️ **ViewScript** is a modern language that compiles into HTML and JavaScript.
+🏗️ **ViewScript** is a modern language for web apps that compiles into HTML and JavaScript.

 ## Current State

 🎉 **ViewScript v0.0.0** is the **first** and **latest version**, published September 30, 2023.

 ViewScript is currently a limited proof of concept.
-The three code examples below demonstrate the range of available functionality.
+The code examples below demonstrate the range of available functionality.

 ## Future Plans